 SPS Housing Application

-Students seeking SPS housing should complete the application and typically will be notified if housing is available, or if they have been placed on a waitlist, within five business days of submission.
+Students seeking SPS housing should complete the application and will be notified if housing is available, or if they have been placed on a waitlist.
 Students who are offered housing must pay a non-refundable $1,000 deposit within five business days from the date of the offer, in order to secure their housing assignment.

-SPS Housing Cost and Contract
+SPS Housing Contract & Billing

 Housing contracts are set for one academic year (fall and spring semesters only).
 Bills are payable in monthly installments, semester installments, or academic year payments.

 Columbia’s Off-Campus Housing Assistance Office